 Your Pensions Choice

-Drawing your pension is a goal to look forward to.
+Taking your pension is a goal to look forward to.
 However, if your pension is to meet your expectations, you will need to plan now for your income in retirement.

 Your retirement income and benefits, over and above the State Pension, will in general be provided by a personal pension plan, a stakeholder pension scheme or by an occupational pension scheme such as the Local Government Pension Scheme.
 These are described briefly below.